natcap/invest.users-guide/source/aesthetic_quality.rst

 Model outputs
 -------------

-The following is a short description of each of the outputs from the aesthetic views model.
+The following is a short description of each of the outputs from the scenic views model.
 Each of these output files is saved in the "Output" folder that is saved within the user-specified workspace directory:

 Output folder
 ^^^^^^^^^^^^^